qilingframework/qiling/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This PR only contains minor fixes.
 - [ ] This PR contains major feature update.
-- [ ] This PR introduce a new function/api for Qiling Framework.
+- [ ] This PR introduces a new function/api for Qiling Framework.

 ### Coding convention?